Books for Kids About Endangered Animal Species

 To find out what’s endangered in your backyard in the U.S., search for endangered species by state or U.S. territory here: https://www.fws.gov/endangered/.

 The World Wildlife Federation lists critically endangered animals as well as the endangered.
-The critical list includes black rhinos, Bornean orangutan, Eastern Lowland gorilla, Sunda Tiger, and Yangtze Finless Porpoise, just to name a few.
+The critical endangered animals list includes black rhinos, Bornean orangutans, Eastern Lowland gorillas, Sunda Tiger, and Yangtze Finless Porpoise, just to name a few.

 Endangered species include the Asian elephant, black-footed ferret, blue whale, green turtle, red panda, sea turtle, tiger, and Whale Shark.

-Also, you will find that many animal species are vulnerable, meaning that their numbers are alarmingly low and could move to the endangered list if our protections aren’t put into place.
-This includes the giant panda, polar bear, hippopotamus, and jaguar.
+Also, you will find that many animal species are not endangered, but they are vulnerable.
+This means that their numbers are alarmingly low and could move to the endangered animals’ list if our protections aren’t put into place.
+These species include the giant panda, polar bear, hippopotamus, and jaguar.

-Some of the books on this list about endangered species and vulnerable species are fictional.
-The reason I include them is I think it helps children get to know the different kinds of animals.
+Some of the books on this list about endangered and vulnerable species are fictional.
+The reason I included them is I think it helps children get to know the different kinds of animals.

 Bei Bei Goes Home A Panda Story by Cheryl Bardoe

 This is an excellent book for children to learn about pandas, starting with the birth of baby Bei Bei and following her as she grows up.
-Full-color photographs, sequential writing, factual information, and more — this will make a great addition to school libraries.
+Full-color photographs, sequential writing, factual information, and more — this endangered animals picture book will make a great addition to school libraries.

 A playful introduction to extinct animals!
 Learn all about the dodo and other so-called extinct animals who are simply in disguise.
 Why are they in disguise?
 Because they’re so popular, of course!
 That means that the quagga wears striped pants or a brown sweater to blend in, the Smilodon grows a mustache to hide his tusks, and dinosaurs are everywhere.